Kabojja

 Kabojja is a neighborhood in Wakiso District, in the Central Region of Uganda.

 Location

 The neighborhood is bordered by the Lubigi Wetland and Busegato the north, Nateete to the northeast and east, Kinaawa to the south.
 The Entebbe-Kampala Expressway and Kyengera lie to the west of Kabojja.
 The coordinates of the neighborhood are: 0°17'27.0"N, 32°30'55.0"E (Latitude:0.290840; Longitude:32.515270).
-Kabojja is about 10.5 km, southwest of the central business district of Kampala, the capital and largest city in the country.
+Kabojja is about 10.5 km southwest of the central business district of Kampala, the capital and largest city in the country.

 Points of interest

-The following points of interest are within the town limits or close to the edges of town:
+The following points of interest are within or close to the town: